Sitting in rattan chairs against a backdrop of palm trees, Nick Francis and Amir Salihefendic were the perfect picture of remote talent.

 Applying the Right Kind of Communication

-Synchronous and Asynchronous Communication Solutions
+Synchronous vs. Asynchronous Communication Solutions

 Once an organization determines which type of communication to use, it is time to pick the right app or software.
 Below are a few of the top synchronous apps available today: